Password (American game show): Home media

 On December 2, 2008, BCI Entertainment Company LLC (under license from FremantleMedia Enterprises) released a DVD box set "The Best of Password, starring Allen Ludden: The CBS Years - 1962–1967".
 The set predominantly features the nighttime show, with most of the final disc containing daytime episodes from 1967; notably, despite their existence, neither the nighttime nor daytime finales are present.
 This 3-Disc set contains 30 episodes of Password (1961 daytime episodes and 1962-1967 primetime episodes), uncut and unedited, and also digitally transferred, remastered, and restored from the original B&W kinescopes and original 2-inch color videotapes.

 Although Password began in 1961, the DVD set consistently states "The CBS Years: 1962–1967".
 This misleading title may be due to the earliest episode on the set being the nighttime premiere, which aired in early 1962.
 A rerelease by Mill Creek, which acquired the rights to the Fremantle game-show DVD sets following BCI's collapse, corrected this error.

 An early mock-up of the packaging showed host Ludden on the later CBS set, with the original ABC logo on the front of the desk (as well as on the spine), while a slew of celebrities was listed on the bottom of the cover.
 Further, the press release stated that the set would range "from the early 1960s all the way up to the mid 1970s", indicating that ABC episodes would be included.
 A later update to the box art removed the celebrity list and clarified that the set would only cover the CBS era, although the ABC logo was still present (the front cover now had it in place of the CBS logo above Ludden).
 The ABC logo was omitted altogether when the DVD set was released, with the CBS logo behind Ludden in the original picture being enlarged.

-Episode Status
+Episode status

 Almost the entirety of the CBS primetime version of Password exists and has aired at various times on Game Show Network.
 A good chunk of the CBS daytime version, particularly the episodes taped at CBS Television City in Los Angeles, also survived wiping, likely due to Goodson-Todman selling these episodes to syndication, and have also aired on GSN in the past.
+The daytime edition currently airs on Buzzr and the primetime episodes have previously been featured.

 The ABC daytime version has largely been wiped, with only a handful of surviving episodes.
 This was one of the last Goodson-Todman shows to be a victim of wiping practices before the production company blocked the practice moving forward, so they could sell the reruns to syndication.

 NBC's Password Plus and Super Password are fully intact and have aired on GSN in the past.
 Currently both air on Buzzr.

 Reruns of Million Dollar Password have aired on GSN.